Pythia - The Poet Speaks

 Pythia arose from The Education of a Young Gentleman, a nonfiction short story which tells of the late-night encounter between a 19-year-old boy and a 29-year-old married woman in a highly charged sexual atmosphere.
 She is fixed and unattainable at the conclusion of the poem, like the characters on Keats Grecian urn.

-Each word carves out a specific cultural niche.
+My style tends to be sardonic.
+My words tend to be on the definite side, they don't caress each other.
+A word carves out a specific cultural niche.
 Reading a poem allows you to enter that world and those niches, albeit not always what the writer has in mind.

 Poetry invites you to let loose; Pythia seeks power and sensuality.